webofdata/specification-archived/specification.md

 ## Introduction

 WebOfData is a web scale data sharing protocol and data representation format.
 It is designed to be simple, robust and empowering.
-WebOfData is split into three main sections:
+WebOfData is split into four main sections:

 <ul>
     <li>Semantic Json Data Representation